Sandra Lee Photography Workshops presents … SOUTH DAKOTA – A Photographic Workshop

 An active prairie dog town lies along Sage Creek Rim Road.
 The colony’s occupants are enjoyable to watch and photograph as they groom, nibble on grasses, and romp playfully with siblings.
 Now and then a shrill alarm call ripples across the colony warning of a potential intruder — perhaps a badger or coyote in search of a meal.
-Visit https://www.nps.gov/badl/learn/nature/animals.htm for the park service list of animals at Badlands.
+Visit HERE for the park service list of mammals at Badlands NP.

 South of the Sage Creek area, in the second unit of the park, is Sheep Mountain Table.
 At the base of the plateau are formations with rocks balanced on limestone pedestals.
 A rough dirt road climbs to a high, flat plateau which is isolated from the surrounding terrain by deeply cut canyons.
 On top, the views are spectacular.
 Dirt roads extend like fingers to a variety of vantage points on the rim of the table.
 Accessible when road conditions are favorable.

-Introduction to Badlands National Park Photography Workshop begins Saturday, June 5, 2021 at 6:30 PM (orientation) and ends Tuesday, June 8, 2021 at Sunset.
+The Best of Badlands National Park Photography Workshop begins Monday, June 3, 2024 at 4:00 PM (orientation) and ends Friday, June 7, 2024 at 11:00 AM.
 Photographers of all levels are encouraged to participate.
 A low student to instructor ratio affords individual attention and flexibility.

-Please plan to arrive and check into your hotel in Wall, South Dakota, in time for a good night’s sleep before our workshop begins.
+Please plan to arrive and check into your hotel in Wall, South Dakota, in time for the beginning of the workshop.
 Our schedule is action packed but will include midday for rest.
 Orientation will include participant introductions, safety, ethics, your goals for the workshop and discussion about what we expect to see and suggestions on how to photograph in the park.
 Participants will receive a detailed copy of our schedule at orientation.

-Plan your trip to include at least four overnight stays in Wall, SD beginning Saturday, June 5, 2021 checking out Wednesday, June 9th unless you are extending your stay beyond the scope of this workshop (Extend your stay and photograph wild horses in Wildlife of Theodore Roosevelt National Park Photography Workshop, a 2-day photography workshop in Theodore Roosevelt NP, ND, June 10-11, 2021.
-Visit InvestInNature.org for more information).
+Plan your trip to include at least four overnight stays in Wall, SD beginning Monday, June 3, 2024 checking out Friday, June 7th.
+You have the option to extend your workshop and join us for the Black Hills Extension Photography Workshop, a 4-day trip into the Black Hills, June 9-12, 2024 for an extra fee.
+Click HERE for more information.
 You are responsible for transportation to and from Wall, SD and throughout the park every day.
-You can reserve and pick up a rental car at the airport in Rapid City, SD if you are flying in for the workshop.
+You can reserve and pick up a rental car at the airport in Rapid City, SD if you are flying in.
 Rapid City (RAP) is the nearest airport to Wall and is approximately 55 miles or a one hour drive east on Interstate 90.

 Wall, SD has one hometown grocery store, fuel (unleaded & diesel), lodging, eateries and of course the famous Wall Drug (where you can shop till you drop!).
 Your trip leader recommends Best Western Plains for your lodging.
-Book by calling (not via the internet) 605-279-2145 and referencing the name of this workshop, Introduction to Badlands National Park Photography Workshop for a possible discounted rate.
+Book by calling (not via the internet) 605-279-2145 and referencing the name of this workshop Best of Badlands National Park Photography Workshop to secure lodging.

 Your instructor has an exciting workshop planned for you.
 Note that this itinerary will be flexible in response to weather, lighting, availability of animals, client safety and/or desires of the group.
 Midday hours are set aside for lunch, on your own or with the group, personal errands, rest, post-processing or you can continue shooting.
-Your instructor will be available and welcomes your questions during workshop hours but will need time to review upcoming activities during the midday hours.
+Your instructor will be available and welcomes your questions during workshop hours.